Canoo’s 200-mile electric pickup is a compact truck with a full-size bed

 Canoo pickup truck

 While the truck’s width of 78 inches should keep it compact enough to park easily, two measurements really stand out.
 At 76 inches tall, the Canoo truck is as tall as American full-size trucks.
-And although the bed is just 72 inches long, a 30-inch extension makes it also about the length of a full-size truck bed—and a secondary lamp in back makes it drivable with that extension.
+And although the bed is just 72 inches long, a 30-inch extension makes it also about the length of a full-size truck bed—and secondary lamps in back makes it usable with that extension.

 The Canoo truck’s bed height and width of 21 inches and 64 inches, respectively, are in the vicinity of full-size trucks, too.

-If there's a down side, it's passenger space.
+If there's a down side, it' might be passenger space.
 The Canoo truck is primarily a two-occupant device, in an extended-cab configuration, although it notes the potential of two smaller seats in back.

+There are many creative details.
 A flip-down side table becomes a workbench, and there’s a lockable, flexible storage area under the bed step.
 Cargo tie-downs and a space-divider system for the bed wall can help secure items.

 Canoo pickup truck